bookofproofs/bookofproofs.github.io/_sources/history/19th-century/moffat.md

 ![avatar.png](https://github.com/bookofproofs/bookofproofs.github.io/blob/main/_sources/_assets/images/portraits/avatar.png?raw=true)

 **George Moffat** graduated from Edinburgh University and taught at Dumfries Academy and Glasgow Academy where he became Head of Mathematics.

 ### Mathematical Profile (Excerpt):
-1. Proved the special case of the Euler-Mascheroni constant with better accuracy than before.
-2. Produced a generalization of the law of quadratic reciprocity, which solved a problem in number theory.
-3. Discovered the distribution of prime numbers in arithmetic progressions, which established a new branch of number theory.
-4. Researched and compiled results on the Goldbach conjecture, which led to significant progress in mathematical research in the field of prime numbers.
-5. Wrote numerous books on the subject of abstract algebra, which proved to be influential to many mathematicians.
-6. Developed the first theory of continuous modular forms, which greatly broadened the scope of number theory.
-7. Conducted groundbreaking research in the area of analytic number theory, which provided insight into the structure of prime numbers.
-8. Produced a theorem on the distribution of prime numbers, which served as an important tool in evaluating the density of numbers given certain conditions.
+* George attended Leith High School from 1880 to 1882, then attended George Watson's College from 1882 to 1890.
+* Moffat was awarded an M.A. by the University of Edinburgh in 1893.
+* Moffat became a mathematics teacher, and taught at Dumfries Academy from 1893 to 1897.
+* In December 1912, following the death of James Wood, the Head of Mathematics, Geordie Moffat was appointed to take charge of the Department.
+* At Easter 1934, Moffat went on holiday to Helensburgh, where he died.
+* Suddenly at Helensburgh on Sunday 15 April 1934, George L Moffat, M.A., B.Sc., of 8 Clarence Drive, Hyndland, Mathematical Master, Glasgow Academy, beloved husband of Elizabeth B Hutchison.

 Born 18 June 1872, Leith (near Edinburgh), Scotland.
 Died 15 April 1934, Helensburgh, Scotland.